This is a question we are asked by people on a regular basis: “Why is my website slow?”

 Make your web server faster – by upgrading it – though this (expensive) resort should be a last one!
 Almost always, improving your hosting environment will lead to speed improvements.

 Here’s a thing.
-Upgrading to PHP 7.2 will almost always speed up a PHP site from version 5.6.
-If you are on a version older than that… well, try not to be, and soon.
+Upgrading PHP to the latest stable version will almost always speed up a PHP site from the previous version.
+If you are on an unsupported version well, try not to be, and soon.

-7.0 is good (its still “good” but PHP 7.0 reaches end of life on December 3 2018, so it makes no sense to go there now).
-7.1 is better.
-7.2 is the absolute bees knees and cats pyjamas to us (that is a colloquialism meaning really really great 🙂 ).
+8.0 is currently the absolute bees knees and cats pyjamas to us (that is a colloquialism meaning really really great 🙂 ).

-Not all code is ready for PHP7, though, so you will need to test it before you go.
+Not all code will necessarily keep up, though, so you will need to test it before you go.
 Maybe a plugin is holding you back.
 Consider ditching that plugin.
 Seriously.
-The benefit of moving to PHP7 is worth finding a replacement.
+The benefit of updating PHP is worth finding a replacement.

 Install a caching plugin